Selling, buying or transferring a property

 • The property ID.

-• Details of any claim for exemption, and documentation in support of same.
+• Details of any claim for exemption, and proof that the exemption is Revenue verified.

 You are selling a derelict property - Stamp Duty implications